-Non-compliance with the SCR regime - Any failure in compliance with the regime requirements is deemed a criminal offence.
+Non-compliance with the SCR regime – Any failure in compliance with the regime requirements is deemed a criminal offense.
 Responsible individual/company can be fined at level 4 (i.e. $25,000), or even get a further daily penalty of $700 under specific circumstances.

 Duration to comply – Addressees who have received a notice with regard to the SCR issued by a company are required to meet the requirements described in the notice within one month from the date of the notice.

 Note that it is a must for a company to enter the required particulars of a registrable person into its SCR within 7 days after the registrable person’s confirmation.
 The same case of duration is applied for entering the required particulars of a registrable legal entity after that particular comes to the notice of the company.

 If there is any change of Significant Controllers or change of particulars of the SC in a company, the company must send notice to the SC during 7 days unless it was already informed of the change.

 All entries regarding the SC in the SCR can be destroyed after 6 years from the date the person ceased to be a significant controller of the company.